Full Game • No Cramps: A Comprehensive Guide to Hydration and Sodium for Young Athletes

 “What’s right: pickle juice, sports drink, tablets, salt?”

 Sweat removes water and sodium.
-If you replace only water, blood sodium can drop and muscles misfire—especially when tired.
+If you replace only water, blood sodium can drop, causing muscles to misfire—especially when tired.
 Sodium loss is personal; one bottle doesn’t fit all.

-Youth/HS heat events: Heat cramps are a large share of exertional heat problems in kids/teens.
+Youth/HS heat events: Heat cramps are a significant share of exertional heat problems in kids/teens.

 HS Football: Highest heat-illness risk in preseason; cramps are a major portion.